 The holders of each class of common stock have cumulative voting rights with respect to the election of directors representing such class.
 This means that a shareholder of each class has the number of votes equal to the number of shares of such class held by the shareholder multiplied by the number of directors to be elected by such class, and the shareholder can cast all of the votes in favor of one candidate or distribute them among all of the directors to be elected, or among two or more of them, as the shareholder may decide.
-Shareholders also have cumulative voting rights in the election of directors who represent all classes of shares of the Bank's common stock.
+The candidates who receive the most favorable votes are elected as directors.

-At the Annual Meeting, common shareholders will be asked to elect three directors (one director to represent the holders of the class E shares of the Bank's common stock, and two directors to represent the holders of all classes of shares of the Bank's common stock) to the Board, each to serve a three-year term.
-The votes of the holders of the class E shares will be counted separately as a class for the purpose of electing the director to represent the holders of the class E shares.
-Shareholders also have cumulative voting rights in the election of directors who represent all classes of shares of the Bank's common stock.
-Each elected director will serve a three-year term.
-The Board has nominated Miguel Heras to represent the holders of the class E shares, and Gonzalo Menéndez Duque and Rubens V. Amaral Jr. as directors to represent the holders of all classes of shares of the Bank's common stock.
+At the Annual Meeting, common shareholders will be asked to elect four directors (one director to represent the holders of the class A shares of the Bank's common stock, and three directors to represent the holders of the class E shares of the Bank's common stock) to the Board, each to serve a three-year term.
+The votes of the holders of the class A shares and the holders of the class E shares will be counted separately as a class for the purpose of electing the director to represent the holders of the class A shares and the holders of the class E shares, respectively.
+Qualified candidates for the directorship representing the holders of the class A shares of the Bank's common stock will be nominated at the Annual Meeting by the holders of such class A shares.
+The Board has nominated Herminio Blanco, Maria da Graça França and Ricardo M. Arango as directors to represent the holders of the class E shares of the Bank's common stock.

-One Director Nominated for Election to Represent Holders of Class E Shares
+One Director to be Nominated for Election to Represent Holders of Class A Shares

-With the recommendation of the Bank's Nomination and Compensation Committee, the Board has nominated Miguel Heras for election as director to represent the holders of the class E shares of the Bank's common stock.
+At the Annual Meeting the holders of the class A shares of the Bank's common stock will have an opportunity to nominate qualified candidates for the election of one director to represent the holders of the class A shares of the Bank's common stock.